Howard County police charge 2 young adults with having a loaded gun in Long Reach High School parking lot

 Police then discovered an illegal loaded firearm in the glove compartment, known as a "ghost gun," the release states.
 The firearm, police said, is untraceable with no serial number and is assembled by different components purchased online.

-Rudder-Watkins and Mejia were taken to the Howard County booking center for processing.
-No electronic court records were available as of 3 p.m.
-Monday.
+Rudder-Watkins and Mejia were taken Monday to the Howard County booking center for processing.
+Both were released the same day on their own recognizance, according to electronic court records.

+A scheduling hearing for Mejia is set for July 7 in Howard County District Court, while one for Rudder-Watkins is set for the day after, according to electronic court records.
+Neither had attorneys listed in the online court database.